How to interpret your hearing test results…January 21, 2021

 The cost of your hearing aids typically includes the mould / slimtube / speaker unit (the part that connects the hearing aid in the ear).
 It also includes the fitting and some follow up appointments.
 During the fitting the audiologist may want to do a procedure called ” ïnsertion gain” or “Speech mapping” which has an extra small fee (This is typically covered by most medical aids).
 Maintenance costs include buying batteries and drying capsules, annual servicing of hearing aids (free of charge within the warranty period), and buying wax filters (If you have a custom or receiver in the canal hearing aid).
 After some time, it might be necessary to replace your mould/slimtube/domes.
 An annual hearing test and fine tuning of your device is recommended where there would be a consultation fee applicable.

+Most of the latest hearing aid ranges are available in rechargeable options, but traditional batteries are still available.
 Hearing aid batteries are Zinc Air batteries and available in 4 different sizes (10, 312, 13, 675).
 The size of the battery, the severity of hearing loss, the noise in listening situations and the amount of hours used per day determines the amount of days that the battery will last.
 On average a battery will last anywhere between 3-22days.
 Most rechargeable solutions will last at least 1-2 days with a full charge.

 Your hearing aid can carry a warranty of anything between 1 and 3 years, depending on the style and brand selected.
 During this time, all services and repairs are free of charge, with the exception of misuse.
 During your service time (which usually takes around 3-5 days), you can request a loan pair of hearing aids to ensure that you aren’t without your ears for a few days.
 Some follow up appointments are usually complimentary. and we encourage you to attend these appointments so that your audiologist is able to do the necessary fine tuning for you.
 This will ensure optimal hearing and comfort.